nerabits/Surge-Manual/policy/group.md

 The policy when no subnet expression is matched.

-#### cellular: Optional (Deprecated, use TYPE:CELLULAR instead)
+#### cellular: Optional (Deprecated, use `TYPE:CELLULAR` instead)

-The policy under cellular network.
+The policy for cellular networks.
 If not provided, the default policy will be used.

 ## External Group